Variational relations of topological pressure for nonautonomous dynamical systems: Applications

 \end{proof}

-This proposition provides an upper bound for the packing topological of the set of generic points.
-However, this result is far from satisfactory due to the absence of a Birkhoff ergodic theorem and Shannon-McMillan-Breiman theorem for nonautonomous dynamical systems.
-To the best of our knowledge, these two theorems do not hold for NDS without additional conditions.
+This proposition provides an upper bound for the packing topological pressure of the set of generic points.
+However, this bound is far from satisfactory, as neither the Birkhoff ergodic theorem nor the Shannon-McMillan-Breiman theorem is available for NDS.
+To the best of our knowledge, these theorems do not hold in general for NDS.